Skip to content

 You can adopt different caching approaches to fine-tune the performance of your Lens:

-Physical Layer: Flash
+Physical layer: Flash

 Flash caches the results of the SQL view used to create Lens logical tables.
 This minimizes the data that needs to be queried, improving data retrieval efficiency.
 It is especially useful for storing frequently accessed or queried logical tables.
 Instead of querying the source and scanning large datasets repeatedly, Flash allows queries to retrieve results from the cache, delivering faster performance.